 Community Awareness: TEP participates in numerous community events.
-Look for our exhibits during the Tillamook County Fair, Garibaldi Days, and loacl weekend Farmers' Markets.
+Look for our exhibits during the Tillamook County Fair, Garibaldi Days, and local weekend Farmers' Markets.

-March 21, 2017: Now in its 16th year, the Children's Clean Water Festival is a day of outdoor learning for Tillamook 4th graders.
+Now in its 19th year, the Children's Clean Water Festival is a day of outdoor learning for Tillamook 4th graders.
 Upon arriving at Twin Rocks Camp, each class is greeted by a volunteer guide who leads them through a series of presentations and exhibits about water.
-While one class goes on an Incredible Journey, "becoming" individual water droplets who travel through a complex life cycle, another group may take a walk to a nearby wetland where they'll get personal with aquatic insects and plants.
-Other students learn firsthand how the environment adversley affects wildlife.
+While one class goes on an Incredible Journey, "becoming" individual water droplets who travel through a complex life cycle, another group may take a walk to a nearby wetland where they will get personal with aquatic insects and plants.
+Other students learn firsthand how the environment adversely affects wildlife.
 More presentations open students' eyes to the fascinating web of life in a mud flat, or give them a chance to giggle as they watch a classmate be transformed into a water bird with lots of silly props that illustrate avian adaptations.

 This day, rich in hands-on learning, doesn't stand alone.
 During the months prior to the festival, the Festival Coordinator visits each classroom preparing the 4th graders for the day in the field.
 The Children's Clean Water Festival program supplements the Oregon Science Standards.

-2017 Date Coming Soon: Since 2002, Down by the Riverside introduces every county third grader, from all public and private schools, to a series of "hands -on" natural resources education activities in the field.
-Students rotate through sessions covering topics such as aquatic critters (aka "macro-invertebrates"), water quality, riparian areas, invasive species, and stewardship.
-This year, students will gather at local creeks, rivers and streams to gain a sense of place about their local environment.
+Since 2002, Down by the Creekside introduces every county third grader, from all public and private schools, to a series of "hands -on" natural resources education activities in the field.
+Students spend a day rotating through sessions covering topics such as aquatic critters (Build-a-Bug), native and invasive plant identification (Plant Bingo and Riparian Art), habitat usage (Migration Headache and Skullduggery), and environmental stewardship (Chips-n-Dips).
+This year, students will gather at Kilchis Point Reserve to gain a sense of place about environment in which they live.

-Down by the Riverside compliments the Oregon Science Standards and is funded through EPA 320 funds.
-TEP is thankful for the broad support we receive from 40+ volunteers and over 15 partnering organizations.
+Down by the Creekside compliments the Oregon Science Standards and is funded through EPA 320 funds.
+TEP is thankful for the past support from 40+ volunteers and over 15 partnering organizations.